Trade ChakraIndia Trade ChakraIndia Business Trade Chakra

 Political Risk

-Political instability in India, in terms of different ideologies of political parties hence posed no real risk to foreign direct investors as no policy framed by a past government has been upturned by any successive government so far.
-Though there are bleak chances of political instability in the future, even if such a situation arises the economic policy of India would hardly be affected.
-As far as terrorism is concerned no terrorist threat has been so far able to jeopardize the state economy.
-Except for Kashmir in the north and few parts of the north-east, terrorist activity is either non-existent or too weak to cause any repercussions.
+Political instability in India, in terms of different ideologies of political parties hence posed no investment risk to foreign investors as no policy framed by a past government has been upturned by any successive government so far.
+Though there are bleak chances of political instability in the future, even if such a situation arises the economic policy of India would hardly be affected..
 Being a strong democratic nation the chances of an army coup or foreign dictatorship are minimal.
 Hence, political risk in India is practically absent.

 Commercial Risk